adjust/android_sdk/README.md

 ### <a id="af-coppa-compliance"></a>COPPA compliance

-The default behaviour of the Adjust SDK is COPPA compliance disabled.
-You can enable this in your config instance:
+By deafult Adjust SDK doesn't mark app as COPPA compliant.
+In order to mark your app as COPPA compliant, make sure to call `setCoppaCompliantEnabled` method of `AdjustConfig` instance with boolean parameter `true`:

 <table>
 <tr>